dgroomes/arrow-playground/graph/README.md

 * [ ] Consider loading data using Arrow's own (Java) APIs?
 It dosn't really matter, it's very easy to just load the data with some hand-coded Jackson/file calls, but I generally want to learn any/all aspects of Arrow, unlimited.
 * [ ] Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
+* [ ] Consider moving the whole project out of the arrow-playground.
+I've learned the Java Arrow APIs decently already, and this subproject doesn't further my Arrow learning.
+Instead, this subproject is more about algorithms and column-based data.
+Because Java has a new [(preview) foreign memory API](https://openjdk.org/jeps/434) I can basically create my own vectors with not much more code than it takes to use the Java Arrow APIs.
+I'd rather start exploring the Java foreign memory API and even explore things like [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the also new [(incubating) Java vector API](https://openjdk.org/jeps/426).

 ## Reference